ErikMcClure/sweetiebot/README.md

 Additional configuration is optional via `!setconfig` depending on what features of the bot are being used.

 ### Using !setconfig
 Basic configuration parameters can be set with `!setconfig <parameter name> <value>`.
 To get a list of configuration parameters, use `!getconfig`.
-To output the current value of a paramter, use `!getconfig <paramater name>`.
+To output the current value of a parameter, use `!getconfig <paramater name>`.

 Certain configuration parameters are more complex.
 They can either be maps, lists, or maps of lists.
 This type information is listed when using `!getconfig`.
 Parameters that are lists simply take multiple values instead of one.
 Setting a list parameter to a set of values will *replace* the current list of values.